mmssr/mmssr.github.io/_posts/2021-02-04-Linux Command Line Cheatsheet.md

 ping -- ping address, (eg ping google.com -c 3 (tries to ping google.com 3x))
 arp -- shows you ap associated with mac (usually use arp -a)
 netstat -- shows active connections on machine (usually use netstat -ano)
-route -- shows your routing table. essentially shows your local traffic exit for potential pivot if there are multiple routes.
+route -- shows your routing table. essentially shows your local traffic exit for potential pivot if there are multiple routes
+ss -- socket status, see man page for options (very specific, eg ss -ltp to see listening tcp sockets and the processes associated)
+iptables -- firewall tool, iptables -L shows active rules (can use something simpler like ufw to configure)
 <hr>